 - It means your countable monthly income must be less than the amount of money SSI pays.

 - It also means that you must not have more than $2,000 in countable assets if you are a single person, or $3,000 if you are married and living with your spouse.

 Read more about what is required to be eligible on the Social Security website.

 Learn how the following items affect your SSI benefits.

 How is SSI different from SSDI?

-To apply for SSI or SSDI, you can either:
+To apply for SSI, you can either:

 - Call 1-800-772-1213 and Social Security will send you an application and set up an appointment.